Isobel Miller Kuhn: Death and family legacy

 After Isobel's 1954 cancer diagnosis, the Kuhn family returned to the United States and settled back in Wheaton, Illinois, where she continued to write and published several books.
 Isobel died on March 20, 1957, with her husband at her side.
 Her funeral was held at Wheaton College Church.

-Isobel's husband John went back to the field in Thailand the next year, where he met and married Eileen O’Rourke (1925-2021) in 1958.
-Eileen was a great comfort and a lifelong friend to his and Isobel's children, Kathryn and Daniel.
-John, with Eileen, devoted his remaining seven and a half years to reaching the lost in Thailand; he died in March 1966.
-Eileen continued working among minority groups and students in Asia over the next 44 years.

-Son, Daniel Kreadman Kuhn (1943-2022), served two tours in Vietnam as a pacifist, supporting the troops, and went on to lead a quiet life with his family in the US.
-Daughter, Kathryn née Kuhn Rulison (1931-2000), married missionary, Don Rulison (1916-2012).
-They labored in the Chinese Hmong mission field for over 40 years.
-After Kathryn's death, the children’s ministry Kathy's Home, was started in memorial of her life.
-Her husband continued, with their children, in Chiang Mai Thailand until his death in 2012 at the age of 96.
-Their son, Isobel and John's grandson, continues with ministry in Thailand.

 Legacy

-Fifty years after the death of Isobel Kuhn, Christianity has been thriving in the Salween River valley where the Lisu live in China.
-Of the 18,000 Lisu who lived in Fugong, Yunnan, in 1950, 3,400 professed faith in Christ.
-As of 2007, it is estimated that 80-90 per cent of the 70,000 population make the same profession.
-In Yunnan, it is estimated that there are between 100,000-200,000 Lisu Christians in total.
-More than 75,000 Lisu Bibles have been legally printed in China following this explosive growth.
+By the beginning of the 21st centurt, the Salween River valley housed a high Christian population.
+Of the 18,000 Lisu who lived in Fugong, Yunnan, in 1950, 3,400 were recorded as having professed faith in Christ.
+As of 2007, it was estimated that 80-90 per cent of a population of 70,000 were Christian.
+In Yunnan, it is estimated that there are between 100,000 to 200,000 Lisu Christians in total.
+More than 75,000 Lisu Bibles have been legally printed in China following this growth.

-Today, this strong Christian presence in the Lisu communities of China and beyond can be attributed at least in part to Isobel Kuhn and her idea to start what she called the "Rainy Season Bible School."
-This was a school borne of the fact that, in the heavily agricultural area where the Kuhns ministered, the rainy season disrupted all normal life.
-Isobel Kuhn formed a plan to hold classes during this agricultural down time, not only to preach the historic Christian Gospel but also to teach the Lisu the basics of the Christian faith.
+Today, this Christian presence in the Lisu communities of China is attributed by certain missionary and Christian groups to Isobel Kuhn and her "Rainy Season Bible School."
+This was a school that was formed to address the disruption of daily life caused by the monsoon season in the heavily agricultural area where the Kuhns ministered.
+Kuhn formed a plan to hold classes during this agricultural down time to preach the Gospel and teach the Lisu the basics of the Christian faith.
 These classes were taught by Kuhn and others.
-From these classes, countless men who became evangelists and pastors took the Christian message to untold numbers of nationals and travelers throughout China.
+From these classes, a number of men then became evangelists and pastors throughout China.

 Kuhn's autobiographical and biographical missionary writings are still in print over fifty years after they were first published.